 C. Notwithstanding anything to the contrary contained in this Sixth Amendment, if the TAP Commencement Date has not occurred on or before May I, 2015 (the "Delay TAP Abatement Date"), then, the TAP Abatement Period (hereinafter defined) shall be extended for a number of consecutive days equal to the number of days after the Delay TAP Abatement Date that the TAP Commencement Date failed to occur.
 The Delay TAP Abatement Date shall be extended by one (I) day for each day that the TAP Commencement Date is delayed as the result of any event of force majeure.
-As used in this Paragraph 4(C) the term "force majeure" shall mean one or more of the following events: acts of the public enemy, acts of terrorism, national emergency, war, riots, epidemics, earthquakes, extreme weather events, floods, tomadoes, explosions and failure of public utilities, but only to the extent that, despite Landlord's reasonable efforts to circumvent such circumstances with alternative sources, workaround plans or other means (to the extent such efforts are reasonably practicable under the circumstances), such event delays or otherwise prevents the occurrence of the TAP Commencement Date.
+As used in this Paragraph 4(C) the term "force majeure" shall mean one or more of the following events: acts of the public enemy, acts of terrorism, national emergency, war, riots, epidemics, earthquakes, extreme weather events, floods, tornadoes, explosions and failure of public utilities, but only to the extent that, despite Landlord's reasonable efforts to circumstances), such event delays or otherwise prevents the occurrence of the TAP Commencement Date.
 For the avoidance of doubt, a change in the local, national or global financial markets or Landlord's financial difficulties shall not be deemed to be a "force majeure" pursuant to this Paragraph 4(C).
 Landlord will promptly notify Tenant of any such force majeure and of Landlord's plans and efforts to implement a work-around (to the extent such work-around is reasonably practicable under the circumstances).
-In the event Landlord is able to implement a work-around, Landlord will continue to use commercially reasonable efforts to cause the occurrence of the TAP Commencement Date to the extent reasonably possible and will comply with any applicable disaster recovery obligations.
-To the extent the circumstances prevent Landlord from implementing a work-around, Landlord will be excused from further performance towards causing the occurrence of the TAP Commenceme
+In the event Landlord is able to implement a work-around, Landlord will continue to use commercially reasonable efforts to cause the occurrence of the TAP Commencement Date to the extent reasonably onside and will comply with any applicable disaster recovery obligations.
+To the extent the circumstances prevent Landlord from implementing a work-around, Landlord will be excused from further performance towards causing the occurrence of the TAP Commencement Date as long as the force majeure continues.
+Landlord will notify Tenant when the force majeure has abated.